LaurenzV/krilla/README.md

 ### Summary
-While `krilla` does have a very extensive test suite, there is still a lot that is untested, and krilla also hasn't been used on a wide scale, so there are bound to be bugs.
-However, I think the current test setup makes it very easy to track future bugs and puts krilla in a very good position to ensure that no regressions occur in the future.
+While `krilla` does have a very extensive test suite, there is still a lot that is untested, and krilla also hasn't been used on a wide scale yet, so there are bound to be bugs.
+However, I think the current test setup makes it very easy to track future bugs and puts krilla in a very good spot to ensure that no regressions occur in the future.

 ## Future work
-For the future, I plan to at least add support for:
+For the immediate future, I plan to at least add support for:
 - Adding document metadata.
 - Support for tagged PDFs for accessibility.
 - Support for validated PDF export, like for example PDF/UA

+Although it will probably take some time until I get to it.

 ## Example